canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 You will then be asked to enter your GitHub credentials.

 Once your `push` has been processed, open the [GitHub project page](https://github.com/canonical-websites/tutorials.ubuntu.com).
-You should see a highlighted box near the top of the page, with your newly pushed git branch name (the tutorial id) on it.
+You should see a highlighted box near the top of the page with your newly pushed git branch name (the tutorial id) on it.
 Click on the "Pull Request" button next to it.

 Fill up the form with the required information, such as describing your new tutorial and why it would be useful to readers.

 When your pull request is submitted, the team of reviewers will receive an email and add it to the review queue.
 Once they get to it, they will review the content and open a discussion with you on the Pull Request page.
-At the end of this process, they will either merge your changes into the project, request additional changes or reject your request.
+At the end of this process, they will either merge your changes into the project or request additional changes.

 ## That's all folks!
 Duration: 01:00

 Congrats, you made it!
 If you have been watching closely, you are now fully equipped to write a compelling tutorial and take your future readers to new heights!

-Now, you know how to:
+Now you know how to:

 * Create a welcoming and informative intro to your content
 * Provide an interesting and easy-to-follow learning experience